USDA's Long-term Projections Process

 USDA's long-term agricultural projections provide a scenario for the farm sector for the next 10 years.
 Projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income.
 The projections identify major forces and uncertainties affecting future agricultural markets; prospects for global long-term economic growth, consumption, and trade; and future price trends, trade flows, and U.S. exports of major farm commodities.
 The projections are also used to analyze impacts of alternative policy scenarios.

 The projections are one representative, longrun scenario for the agricultural sector based on specific assumptions regarding macroeconomic conditions, agricultural policy, weather, and international developments.
-In particular, the baseline assumes that the Food, Conservation, and Energy Act of 2008 (2008 Farm Act) is extended and remains in effect through the projections period.
+The Agricultural Act of 2014 is assumed to remain in effect through the projections period.
 The projections scenario also assumes that there are no shocks due to abnormal weather, business cycles, or other factors affecting global supply and demand.
 The projections are not intended to be a Departmental forecast of what the future will be, but instead a description of what would be expected under these very specific assumptions.
 As such, the projections provide a neutral backdrop, reference scenario that serves as a point of departure for discussion of alternative farm sector outcomes that could result under different domestic or international assumptions.

 The USDA projections reflect a composite of model results and judgment-based analysis.
 The analysis is conducted by interagency committees in the Department, with the committees chaired by the World Agricultural Outlook Board (WAOB).
 The Interagency Agricultural Projections Committee, also chaired by the WAOB, oversees the process by coordinating the projections and reviewing and clearing reports and related Web products.